What if it were possible to trade crypto with more money than you actually have?

 Which coin is best for margin trading?

 It depends on the individual.
 Someone looking to get into crypto margin trading with the least risk possible might consider Bitcoin to be the best coin because of its lower volatility when compared to other coins (note: that’s still a lot of volatility).
-Others might see smaller coins as being the best because they could potentially provide bigger returns on a shorter time frame.
+Others might see smaller coins as being the best because they could potentially provide bigger returns on a shorter time frame, but the risks of steep losses are just as great.

 Photo credit: iStock/Astarot